gplassard/woof/README.md

 ## Project Structure

 - `main.go`: Entry point for the CLI application.
 - `cmd/`: Contains the CLI command implementations.
+Everything under this directory is generated.
   - `root.gen.go`: The root command definition (generated).
   - Subdirectories (e.g., `cmd/roles/`): Generated commands grouped by API tags.
 - `generator/`: Logic and templates for the code generator.